 Following Phase III clinical trials in humans, we intend to seek approval to commercialize AL001 via a New Drug Application ("NDA").
-As one of the initial steps of the NDA process, we submitted a Pre-Investigational New Drug ("PIND") briefing package to the U.S. Food and Drug Administration ("FDA") in July 2019 that argued against the need for any further preclinical safety studies.
-In the FDA's response to our PIND package, the FDA asked us to provide a scientific bridge to a listed drug to support the adequacy of the nonclinical program.
-According to the FDA, the adequacy of the nonclinical data will be a matter for review.
-If the adequacy of the nonclinical data is not sufficient for the FDA, we will then be required to conduct a clinical pharmacokinetics animal study (an expected six-week study) of AL001 to be considered for FDA approval.
-We have begun the process of preparing an Investigational New Drug ("IND") application and expect to submit it to the FDA on or before June 30, 2021.
-If the FDA approves our IND, we will be able to commence Phase I clinical trials in humans.
-The FDA may request additional information and/or changes to our IND application post submission.
-There is no guarantee that the FDA will approve our IND application.
+As one of the initial steps of the NDA process, we submitted a pre-Investigational New Drug ("pre-IND") briefing package to the U.S. Food and Drug Administration ("FDA") in July 2019 that argued against the need for any further preclinical safety studies.
+We submitted an Investigational New Drug ("IND") application to the FDA on June 30, 2021.
+On July 28, 2021, the FDA responded to our IND and stated that we may proceed with Phase I clinical trials in humans.
+We initiated our Phase I clinical trial on September 13, 2021.
+We completed our Phase I clinical trial in March 2022 and initiated a Phase IIA clinical trial in May 2022.